A Restricted SVD type CUR Decomposition for Matrix Triplets: Introduction

-\pg {Considering the ordinary or total least squares problem of the form $A\bx\approx b$, in many applications, it is desirable to reduce the number of variables that are to be considered or measured in the future.
+\pg {Considering the ordinary or total least squares problem of the form $A\bx\approx \mathbf b$, in many applications, it is desirable to reduce the number of variables that are to be considered or measured in the future.
 For instance, the modeler may not be interested in a predictor such as $A\bx$ with all redundant variables but rather $A\wh \bx$, where $\wh \bx$ has at most $k$ nonzero entries.
 The position of the nonzero entries determines which columns of $A$, i.e., which variables to use in the model for approximating the response vector $\mathbf b$.
 How to pick these columns is the problem of subset selection, and one can use a CUR factorization algorithm.
 Consider the setting of generalized Gauss-Markov models with constraints, i.e.,

 where $A, B, G, \mathbf b$ are given.
 Notice that where $B=I$ and $G=0$, this formulation is a generalization of the traditional least squares problem.
 Since this equation involves three matrices, an appropriate tool for its analysis will be the RSVD \cite{de1991restricted,hansen}.
-For variable subset selection in this problem, the RSVD-CUR may be a suitable method that incorporates the error and the constraints. }
+For variable subset selection in this problem, the RSVD-CUR may be a suitable method that incorporates the error and the constraints (more details in \cref{sec: exper}). }

-\textbf{Outline.} A short review of CCA is provided in \cref{sec: CCA}. \Cref{sec: RSVD} gives a brief overview of the RSVD. \Cref{sec: Err-RSVD-CUR} introduces the new RSVD-CUR decomposition.
+\textbf{Outline.} \Cref{sec: RSVD} gives a brief overview of the RSVD. \Cref{sec: Err-RSVD-CUR} introduces the new RSVD-CUR decomposition.
 In this section, we also discuss some error bounds. \Cref{algo: RSVD-CUR-DEIM} summarizes the procedure of constructing a DEIM type RSVD-CUR decomposition.
 Results of numerical experiments using synthetic and real data sets are presented in \cref{sec: exper}, followed by conclusions in \cref{sec: con}.